renettarenula/anchorific.js/README.md

 <a href="#top" class="top">Scroll to top</a>
 ```

-Remember to add display: none; to the .top styling.
-It should not be visible when the page first load.

 The speed of the scrolling effect can be adjusted by specifying it in the options above.

+**Note: remember to add display: none; to the .top styling.
+It should not be visible when the page first load.**

 ## Build